All work

 Visual hierarchy leads with large food photography.
 Category filters are persistent and accessible.
 Prices and add-to-cart actions are always visible without scrolling into a detail view.

-Responsive layout uses CSS Grid for the menu layout and Flexbox for components.
+Responsive layout uses CSS Grid for the menu and Flexbox for components.
 The layout reflows across breakpoints without media query hacks.
 Each breakpoint is a natural fit for the content, not a forced adjustment.

 Micro-interactions cover hover states on cards, cart badge animation on add, and smooth category filter transitions.
 Built with CSS transitions and minimal JavaScript, keeping the page fast.